flekschas/d3-brush/README.md

 # d3-brush

+> This is a slightly modified version of the original library, which add support for disabling all keyModifier by passing in a boolean variable to `brush(disableKeyModifier)`, `brushX(disableKeyModifier)`, and `brushY(disableKeyModifier)`.
+If `disableKeyModifier === true` all key modifier are disabled.

 Brushing is the interactive specification a one- or two-dimensional selected region using a pointing gesture, such as by clicking and dragging the mouse.
 Brushing is often used to select discrete elements, such as dots in a scatterplot or files on a desktop.
 It can also be used to zoom-in to a region of interest, or to select continuous regions for [cross-filtering data](http://square.github.io/crossfilter/) or live histograms:

 [<img alt="Mona Lisa Histogram" src="https://raw.githubusercontent.com/d3/d3-brush/master/img/mona-lisa.jpg" width="420" height="219">](http://bl.ocks.org/mbostock/0d20834e3d5a46138752f86b9b79727e)